8-6-7-5-3-0-My-y-ine

 Since then, though, the two plumbers have apparently figured out a way to get along.
 In area codes 401 and 617, 867-5309 will give you the corporate offices of Gem.
 And if you dial 1-866-867-5309 in the Providence, Rhode Island area?
 You’ll be connected with Benjamin Franklin Plumbing.

 Bonus Fact: If you think that the plumbers’ war over a vanity phone number is ridiculous, you’re underestimating the value of such things — at least, if an eBay auction is any indicator.
 In 2009, the owner of the number in area code 201 tried to auction it off on eBay, and the auction hit over $350,000 per a CNN report.
 The owner of the number in the 800 and 888 toll-free area codes told CNN that he valued both numbers in the millions of dollars.
-(If you call the 800 versions as of this writing, it just keeps ringing; the 888 one somehow leads you to something adult-oriented and not toll-free, and I opted to not investigate further, sorry.)
+(If you call the 800 version, as of this writing, it just keeps ringing; the 888 one somehow leads you to something adult-oriented and not toll-free, and I opted to not investigate further, sorry.)

 From the ArchivesThe 411 on Area Codes: Why different cities have similar area codes, and vice versa.